Honeywell Lyric T5 WiFi Smart Thermostat Review

 This article is written for those currently own a non-WiFi programmable thermostat or a mercury thermostat who are considering switching to a Honeywell Lyric T5 WiFi Smart Thermostat.
 The article will cover: the reasons for upgrading to a WiFi smart thermostat; C-wire requirement; setup process; what is Geofence; smart thermostat choices and final thoughts.

 Old Mercury Blob Thermostat

 Our heating system is a typical high-efficiency forced-air gas furnace controlled by a non-digital White Rodger thermostat.
 This old mercury blob thermostat is adjusted manually everyday during colder months.
 Once before work (to turn it down) and turning the heat back up when we arrive home from work.

 Occasionally, guests stay in our basement but they cannot access the thermostat due to a separate entrance.
 This means our thermostat is kept at 22 degrees Celsius (71.6 Fahrenheit) all day whether the guests are home or not.
-This is setup translates into a tremendous amount of wasted energy and consequently high heating bills.
+This setup wastes large amount of energy and results in unnecessary high heating bills.

 Reasons for Upgrading to a Smart Thermostat

 The #1 reason for replacing our old thermostat is lowering home energy bill.
 Nest Labs, the maker of Nest Learning Thermostat, performed a study showing its smart thermostat achieving 10-12% savings on heating and 15% savings on cooling when compared to a regular thermostat.

 On the other hand, another smart thermostat brand, ecobee, claims a yearly saving of 23% on both heating and cooling bills.
 If both claims are true for a smart thermostat in general, we should be able to recoup the cost of buying a smart thermostat within 1.5 to 2 years.

 Another reason for upgrading to a smart thermostat is to improve the comfort of our home.
-Setting a constant home temperature with a mercury blob thermostat is usually hit-and-miss.
+Setting a constant home temperature with a mercury blob thermostat is usually a hit-and-miss.
 This means our home temperature is not consistent day-to-day.
 A smart thermostat or even a regular programmable thermostat can easily address this issue.

 Is a C-wire Necessary?